tiao051/BigData-WeatherForecast/README.md

 **Model Loading Strategy:**
 - Models are stored in `machine_learning/models/` on the host
-- Docker copies models to `/app/models/` in the webapp container
+- Docker copies models to `/app/models/` in the webapp container during build
-- By default, `USE_HDFS=false` loads models from local filesystem to avoid HDFS checksum errors
+- By default, `USE_HDFS=false` loads models from local filesystem for reliability
 - HDFS cluster and deployment scripts are included for demonstration purposes
 - To use HDFS: set `USE_HDFS=true` in `.env` and run `scripts/deploy_models.ps1`